 Marketing Analytics Software Buyers Guide

-The processes and technologies that allow marketing teams to draw evaluations to measure the success and value of their marketing efforts.
+The processes and technologies allow marketing teams to draw evaluations to measure the success and value of their marketing efforts.
 This is done by several methods including measuring performance rates of different campaigns across different channels and sources against each other such as adverts vs social media vs blog.
 Marketing analytics gathers and uses important business metrics, such as marketing attribution, ROI, and overall marketing impact.
 In simpler words, this software tells users how their marketing programs are performing.

-In this guide, we will touch the basic topics relating to Marketing Analytics software to help potential users identify the use, features, and benefits of the product.
+In this guide, we will touch on the basic topics relating to Marketing Analytics software to help potential users identify the use, features, and benefits of the product.

 What is a Marketing Analytics software?

-Marketing analytics software are designed to collect data from across all marketing channels and consolidate it into a single marketing view.
+Marketing analytics software is designed to collect data from across all marketing channels and consolidate it into a single marketing view.
 From this common view, users are able to extract analytical results that offer invaluable assistance in driving the business marketing efforts in the right direction.
 Determining the value of marketing initiatives would be a complicated and cumbersome task without marketing analytics.
 Marketing analytics platforms encompass of a variety of applications including marketing automation, business intelligence, social media marketing, and mobile marketing solutions, each one with its strength on a specific scenario.
-Using these tools, marketing analytics considers all marketing efforts across all channels over a span of time, helping businesses with sound decision making and effective, efficient program execution.
+Using these tools, marketing analytics considers all marketing efforts across all channels over a span of time, helping businesses with sound decision-making and effective, efficient program execution.
 They also provide detailed insights about customers to convert more sales leads.
 This data may include customer preference, patterns, behavior, history and more are analyzed to provide insights so marketing campaigns can be tweaked to pinpoint effective marketing methods and information-driven decisions can be drawn.

 Marketing analytics systems are generally cloud-based.
 They also offer robust integration with major customer relationship management (CRM) platforms and with other Web analytics services, such as Google Analytics.